CIHF-DT

-CIHF-DT (channel 8) is a television station in Halifax, Nova Scotia, Canada, part of the Global Television Network.
-Owned and operated by network parent Corus Entertainment, it is a sister station to CHNB-DT in Saint John, New Brunswick.
-The two stations share a studio on Gottingen Street in downtown Halifax; CIHF-DT's transmitter is located on Washmill Lake Drive on the city's west side.
+CIHF-DT (channel 8) is a television station in Halifax, Nova Scotia, Canada, owned and operated by the Global Television Network, a division of Corus Entertainment.
+It is sister to CHNB-DT in Saint John, New Brunswick, and the two stations share a studio on Gottingen Street in downtown Halifax; CIHF-DT's transmitter is located on Washmill Lake Drive on the city's west side.

 History

 CIHF-TV was launched on September 5, 1988, and was initially owned by the Irving family of Saint John, New Brunswick and their New Brunswick Broadcasting Company.
 It was co-owned with Saint John-based CHSJ-TV, the CBC Television affiliate for all of New Brunswick.
 The station initially had only one transmitter, in Halifax; it served the rest of Nova Scotia via cable.
 When MITV launched, it took all prime time American shows from CBC station CBHT—reportedly a prelude to the CBC dropping all prime time American programming nationwide.

 It was a sister station to CIHF-TV-2 in Saint John.
 Both stations were branded as MITV (Maritimes Independent Television), and their schedules were almost identical.
 However, the stations offered separate newscasts to their respective provinces and opportunities for advertisers to buy ad space on one or both stations.
 Furthermore, although the Saint John station's callsign made it appear that it was a rebroadcaster of the Halifax station, both stations were separately licensed by the Canadian Radio-television and Telecommunications Commission (CRTC).
 At the time, MITV was the only over-the-air independent television station in the area, with studios and main operation centre in Halifax, and all other functions in Saint John.
 As MITV shared owners with CHSJ-TV, a popular joke in the Maritimes was that MITV stood for "More Irving Television".

 In 1989, retransmitters were added in Bridgewater, Truro, and Wolfville.
 The transmitter network was expanded further in 1993 to include service to Shelburne, Sydney, New Glasgow, and Yarmouth.